rom98759/So_long_map_generator/README.md

 The main logic is located in `map_generator_cli.py`, which uses the `main` function to generate and save the map in a `.ber` file.
 The map is generated until a valid map is produced.

 ---

+## Need to fix
+- [ ] The map generation algorithm is not efficient and may take a long time to generate a valid map for large dimensions.
+- [ ] Folder creation for the save file path is not implemented.

 ## Contributing